 Best companion plants that grow well with bell peppers for space utilization:

 Companion plants can be used to fill voids in containers or for the purpose of altering growing conditions to increase plant health and yield.
 The best companion plants for peppers for space utilization can also be consumed or used in other ways.

 -Onion, garlic, chives, and other alliums repel slugs, aphid, cabbage worms, and certain types of flies.
 In addition, all of the above increase garden yield.

 -Tomatoes and other pepper varieties add the humidity peppers love and diversify your garden.
 Be careful not to overcrowd as peppers require full sunlight.

 -Dense ground cover herbs such as marjoram, oregano, or basil increase humidity, but grow low so as not to hinder the light your pepper plants receive or their growing space.
-All of the above will also aid companion tomatoes in growth and certain herbs are suggested to alter the flavor of vegetables that grow within them such as tomato and peppers.
+All of the above will aid companion tomatoes in growth too.
+Certain herbs are also suggested to alter the flavor of vegetables that grow within them such as tomato and peppers.
 Marjoram and basil are well known for these effects.

 Companion plants to avoid for bell peppers:

-Certain plants will either hinder the growth of your peppers or will die as a result of the peppers.
-The worst companion plants for peppers are fennel, apricot and walnut trees, beans, kale, cabbage, and Brussels sprouts.
+Certain plants will either hinder growwth or will die as a result of the peppers.
+The worst companion plants for peppers are fennel, apricot and walnut trees, beans, kale, cabbage, and brussels sprouts.
 Growing conditions for these plants also do not align well with those of bell peppers.